Anders Bærtelsen

-Anders Bloch Bærtelsen (born 9 May 2000) is a Danish professional footballer who plays as a centre back for Norwegian Eliteserien club Viking FK.
+Anders Bloch Bærtelsen (born 9 May 2000) is a Danish professional footballer who plays as a centre back for Norwegian Eliteserien club Viking.

 Club career

 AaB

 Bærtelsen made his first team superliga debut on April 29, 2018, against FC Midtjylland in the Danish Superliga.

 In December 2018, Bærtelsen went on a 10-day trial at English club West Bromwich Albion and did well, according to the club.
 Before they offered him a contract, AaB did, and he agreed and signed a contract until June 2021 starting from the 2019/20 season, where he also would be promoted permanently to the first team squad.

 Vendsyssel FF

 On 7 August 2020, Bærtelsen moved to Vendsyssel FF to find more space, signing a four-year deal with the club from the Danish 1st Division.

 Haugesund

-After a good season in Vendsyssel, Bærtelsen was sold to Norwegian Eliteserien club FK Haugesund on 17 August 2021, signing a deal until the end of 2025.
+After a good season in Vendsyssel, Bærtelsen was sold to Norwegian Eliteserien club Haugesund on 17 August 2021, signing a deal until the end of 2025.